 The official currency of Japan is the Japanese yen (円/￥).
 It is composed of different denominations of bills and coins.
-Coins come in denominations of 1, 5, 10, 50, 100, and 500 yen.
-The coins are a variety of sizes.
-Bills come in denominations of 1,000, 2,000 (although rare), 5,000, and 10,000 yen.
-Although foreign currencies are generally accepted at international airports, only Japanese yen is accepted throughout the country.
+Although foreign currencies are generally accepted at international airports, for the most part, only Japanese yen is accepted throughout the country.

 There are a variety of payment methods that are the standard way of life in Japan.
 Cash is still predominantly used throughout the country, especially in small businesses, like tiny souvenir shops.
 While credit cards, debit cards, and other methods are steadily becoming more prevalent, having cash on your person is essential.

-At times, you will find that cash is the only accepted method of payment in rural areas and some machines will not accept anything larger than a 1,000 yen bill.
-In general, the majority will accept 10, 50, 100, and 500 yen coins and a ￥1,000 bill, with newer machines being able to accept larger bills.
+At times, you will find that cash is the only accepted method of payment in rural areas and some machines will not accept anything larger than a ￥1,000 bill.
+In general, the majority will accept 10, 50, 100, and 500 yen coins and ￥1,000 bills, with some newer machines being able to accept larger bills.

 IC Cards such as Suica, Pasmo, Icoca, and Kitaca are steadily growing in popularity for their ease of use and functionality in Japan.
 Although they are primarily used for paying train and bus fares, they are now commonly accepted in a growing number of shops, restaurants, lockers, and vending machines.
 Very convenient and easy to recharge at just about any train station, it is highly suggested to pick one up for the sake of convenience!